The best things to do in Bend for January

 Enjoy the shops, restaurants, and river trail in the Old Mill District.

 Hotels are in the same boat with Christmas break crowds long gone and spring breakers still a couple months out.
-If you’re looking for bargains on Bend hotels and vacation rentals, January’s one of the best months to find killer deals.
+If you’re looking for bargains on Bend hotels and vacation rentals, January’s one of the best months for deals.

 Because it’s one of our slowest times of year, pay close attention to stores’ operating hours and which days restaurants are open.
 Double check what you see online, as small mom-and-pop shops may not remember to update web info when seizing the January slowdown for vacations of their own.